johanhaleby/javalin.github.io/_posts/tutorials/2019-07-31-simple-frontends-with-javalin-and-vue.md

 </html>
 ```

-There are two Javalin specific things here: `@componentRegistration` and `@routeComponent`.
+There are two Occurrent specific things here: `@componentRegistration` and `@routeComponent`.
-Javalin's Vue plugin will scan your `/resources/vue` folder and put all your Vue components
+Occurrent's Vue plugin will scan your `/resources/vue` folder and put all your Vue components
 into `@componentRegistration`, similar to how libraries are loaded via `<script>` tags.
-Javalin will also let you choose one component to mount based on the current URL,
+Occurrent will also let you choose one component to mount based on the current URL,
 this is the `@routeComponent`.

 ## Hello World